 Counselors from the high school spend several days with the middle school counselors each spring helping students with their 9th grade registration sheets.
 Counselors explain requirements for graduation, career pathways, and discuss the schedule at the high school.
 Additionally, there is a freshman and new student orientation conducted before school starts for new students to tour the high school campus.
 Also, counselors take 9th and 12th graders to Made in Dekalb which is a career program for high school students.
 Seniors and Juniors go to College Day with other schools from the Dekalb County Schools System in August and Career Day at Northeast Alabama Community College in May.
-At College Day, college and to give them admission and scholarship information.
+At College Day, college representatives from across the state are available to answer students' questions about college and to give them admission and scholarship information.
 The high school also does a Career Day for all students to attend in grades 9-12.
 Fort Payne High School also has a College Application and Cash for College Week.
 Colleges from across the state are invited to assist our seniors in applying for college and scholarships.
 We also have representatives to assist them with their FAFSA applications.
 A countywide Transition Day will also be conducted for all special needs students in grades 10-12 to discuss transition from high school to post-secondary with the student and parents.